noahehall/theBookOfNoah/databases/mongodb.md

         - every request receives a non-error response - without the guarantee that it contaains the most recent write
       - partition tolerance
         - the system continues to operate despite an arbitrary number of messaages being dropped/delayed by the network between nodes
+  - schemaless database
+    - the db does not enforce a particular structure on documents in a collection

 # mongodb vs relational architecture
   - retrieving data from relational dbs is more difficult and resource heavy